jaanhio/jaanhio.github.io/content/about/index.md

 My name is Jianhao and I am a software engineer based in Singapore.

-I have a strong passion for systems reliability, automation, performance and believe that a product is only as good as how reliable it is for its users.
+I am interested in all things about systems reliability, automation, performance and believe that a product is only as good as how reliable it is for its users.

 Also a Marvel fan, food lover, competitive swimmer/lifesaver, aquascaper.